GorvGoyl/Personal-Site-Gourav.io/pages/notion-boost/index.md

 import { Img, A } from "@/components/tags";

-import { Title, Social,NavbarNotion } from "@/components/notionBoost";
+import { Title, Social, NavbarNotion } from "@/components/notionBoost";

 import og from "./img/og.png";
 import logo from "./img/logo.svg";